ope-nz/b4x_cba/README.md

 > [!NOTE]
 > This action uses GitHub REST so it doesnt require any other software
 >
-> It uses an API key for authetication
+> It uses an API key for authentication.
+You will be prompted for API key on first run and the API key is stored in same location as b4x_cba.exe
 >
 > You need to add config to the project attributes region of your project eg
 >